Creating a Test Plan: Steps, Components and Example

 Documenting Risks, Logistics, and Test Criteria

 Test Criteria: Define clear criteria for suspending and resuming testing (suspension criteria) and for determining when testing is complete (exit criteria).
+Ensure these criteria are actionable and not so vague that they become meaningless, nor so detailed that the team loses sight of the big picture.

 Integrating Qodex for Enhanced Test Strategy